 The habitats of Griffinia and Worsleya, both endangered Eastern Brazilian endemics, have been greatly modified by man.
 Continued deforestation of the Mata Atlántica could result in the extinction of these critically endangered plants (Griffinia) in their native habitats.
 Most species of Griffinia grow in the lush, wet understory of tropical, maritime forests of eastern Brazil.
 The once contiguous forests of the Mata Atlántica, which extended inland from the coast about 100 kilometers in the north and more than 500 kilometers in the south, encompassed about a million square kilometers and ranged from 8° to 28° South latitude.
 A survey of the entire Atlantic Forest showed that by 1990 only a little more than eight percent, or 83,500 square kilometers, remained.
 Contiguous chunks of forest are now rare.
 The blue-flowered Griffinia are primary rain forest elements, and do not re-colonize readily where forest disturbance has been manifold.
 The white-flowered Hyline are threatened with the continued expansion of agriculture in the semi-arid interior.
 (Information from Kevin Preuss.)

-Griffinia aracensis This species is considered the easiest to cultivate.
+Griffinia aracensis Ravenna is considered the easiest to cultivate.
 The first two photos taken by Mark Wilcox are macro photos showing a seed approximately 5/16 of an inch (0.79 cm) long by 1/4 of an inch (0.64 cm) wide and the flowers with a decent depth of field.
 The black area on the right is part of the remains of the flower.
+(The black area is actually the remains of an elaiosome, an oil rich body attractive to ants, which is found on all Griffinia seeds.
+The seeds will not germinate until the elaisome is consumed or otherwise removed - Alan Meerow).
 The third photo taken July 2004 by Jay Yourch is a close-up of a flower.
+The fourth photo was taken by Mary Sue Ittner who used to grow this as a houseplant in her bathroom where it remained green for most of the year and flowered reliably.
+The last photo from Dennis Kramb.

 My G. aracensis finally bloomed this year.
 The flowers are smaller than those of G. espiritensis or G. liboniana and the petals are much narrower.
 The leaves are also smaller and much narrower than those of espiritensis or liboniana.
 Photos taken August 2004 by Lee Poulsen.

-The image below by Jacob Knecht is of one of the larger offsets I removed with a simple gentle tug this spring after flowering.
+The image below by Uluwehi Knecht is of one of the larger offsets I removed with a simple gentle tug this spring after flowering.

-Griffinia hyacinthina is as large as a hippeastrum with broad petiolate leaves and up to 21 flowers per stalk.
-It blooms mid summer.
-Photo from Kevin Preuss.
+Griffinia hyacinthina (Ker Gawl.)
+Ker Gawl. is a large plant with broad petiolate leaves and up to 21 flowers per stalk.
+It blooms mid-summer.
+Photo 1 was taken by Kevin Preuss.

-Griffinia rochae is native to Brazil.
+Griffinia rochae G.M.Morel is native to Brazil.
 Photos from Alessandro Marinello.

 Griffinia sp.
 The following pictures are from Alessandro Marinello, a still unidentified Griffinia originally purchased from the U.S.